 On April 14, Congress approved the FY 2011 budget.
 It included $38 billion in reduced spending.
 On April 18, Standard & Poor's cut its rating outlook on the U.S. debt.
-It doubted that Congress could agree on how to restrain deficit spending, which threatened to increase the debt-to-gross domestic product ratio above 100 percent.
-Besides, it also thought that there would be no effect until 2014 anyway.
+It doubted that Congress could agree on how to restrain deficit spending, which threatened to increase the debt-to-gross domestic product ratio above 100%.
 The Dow immediately dropped 200 points.

 On April 5, 2011, House Republicans presented their budget, “The Path to Prosperity.”
 It cut $5.8 trillion in mandatory program spending while implementing $4.2 trillion in tax cuts.
 On April 13, 2011, President Obama outlined a new budget in a speech.
 It would cut deficits by $4 trillion over 12 years.
 It would do this by capping increases in Medicare and Medicaid spending.
 It would also allow the Bush tax cuts to expire for those with incomes over $200,000.

 Debt Ceiling Crisis

 In July, the bipartisan Gang of Six proposed a plan to cut the tax rate for higher income families.
-It also eliminated important tax deductions, like charitable giving and mortgage interest.
+It also proposed to reform important tax deductions, like charitable giving and mortgage interest.
 Meanwhile, the debt was coming close to reaching the debt ceiling.
 With their plan defeated, tea party Republicans threatened to "Just Say No to the Debt Ceiling" to force deficit reductions.